cambridge-cares/TheWorldAvatar/UK_POWSYS_Per_Individual_Generation_Units_BMRS_EIC_DUKES/Python/BMRS_EIC_DUKES/Script-Map/README-ExcelMatch.md

 Many of these are important if you are interested in the internal workings, however, if you just want the output, then use "outputDUKESToBMRS" (if it exists), ONLY IF "ConfidenceResult" = 1.
 This will give a suggested EIC code for each mapped DUKES station that is deemed 'close enough' (as per your sensitivity input).
 These are exclusive.
 So use this for your final output.

+The two remaining columns are not used by this script, but are used elsewhere to find the output at a given time, for a DUKES station (obtained from BMRS through this mapping):
+Time, Output

 ## Inputs
 The script takes two inputs (both the primary function, and running it through __main__ with args).
 These are the name of the excel spreadsheet, and a sensitivity value.
 So:
 - Excel Spreadsheet Name (contents similar to the notepad example noted above).